 There is a big difference between foods being comforting and using food as a comforting crutch.
 Am I right?
 When you take away the food the stress is still there?
 So, we need to learn which foods actually calm our bodies and allow us to reduce stress not hide it for a few moments while we indulge.

 These foods provide certain nutritional value allowing us to conquer whatever situation we may face.
 For mothers, that is a definite plus.
-So come on moms (and dads, you are welcome to check it out too) don’t you want to know what are 10 foods that reduce stress.
+So come on moms (and dads, you are welcome to check it out too) don’t you want to know what foods can bring down those stress levels.
 You probably have some of them laying around right now!

 The mono-saturated fat in these delicious little green guys reduces blood sugar that leads to anxiety.
 A single serving is about a quarter of one avocado and is packed with vitamin B which is great for energy, what mom doesn’t need that?

 Avocados are fattening so don’t be tempted to eat too much.

 Avocados have more potassium than bananas and help keep blood pressure low and also helps prevent hypertension.
 They are one of the best fruits to relieve stress.
 You can use them in many different ways from salads to sandwiches.